pulsar-edit/teletype/README.md

-# Teletype for Atom
+# Teletype for Pulsar

-An Atom package that lets developers share their workspace with team members and collaborate on code in real time.
+An Pulsar package that lets developers share their workspace with team members and collaborate on code in real time.

 Learn more at [teletype.atom.io](https://teletype.atom.io).